 The therapies used in addiction treatment may be more general, or they could specifically be Christian-developed programs.

-The 12-step approach is often used in conjunction with other therapies for Christian alcoholism rehab and more.
+The 12-step approach is often used in conjunction with other therapies for Christian alcoholism rehabs and more.
 However, it can also be used on its own.
 While this approach is often presented in non-religious ways, it has its roots as a Christian rehab method.
-This can clearly be seen in the steps of the rehab program.
-For example, in step two, users must come to see that a power greater than themselves is needed to restore sanity—this higher power in the Christian interpretation being God and Jesus Christ.
+This can be seen in the steps of the rehab program.
+For example, in phase two, users must come to see that a power higher than themselves is needed to restore sanity—this higher power in the Christian interpretation being God and Jesus Christ.
 Step three is to turn one’s life and will over to God.
-Other steps are similarly tied to religious principles.
+Other actions are similarly tied to religious principles.

 Celebrate Recovery Approach